Podcasts

 There's a halo going on.

 I mean, there's a reality too.
 Right?
-Like, if we if when we ask folks how much do you pay, if you've been there for longer than a year, then there's a higher likelihood that you're paying less than peers at AT and T Verizon.
+Like, if we if when we ask folks how much do you pay, if you've been there for longer than a year, then there's a higher likelihood that you're paying less than peers at AT&T Verizon.
 If you're a recent switcher, and again, you know, they changed their price plans about a year ago, right, where they raised prices a little bit, right, with the Go five g and Go five g Next plans.

 And T Mobile is very deliberate that they want to become or want to be seen as the premium provider in the market with the lowest prices, or at least with the best value, right?
 And value, they throw the kitchen sink of, I don't know how many things that they put in into their price plan.
 You're a customer of T Mobile.
 How many of these 23 things, and I'm making that number up 23, do you actually use?